XIII. Undergraduate Degrees

 - The student must declare any minor(s) prior to applying for graduation.
 A Minor Program of Study Form signed by the major and minor advisor may be required depending on the minor.
 Minor requirements and information for a Minor Program of Study Form are located in DegreeWorks.

 - The minor will be conferred at the same time the degree is conferred.

 - Minors may not be conferred retroactively upon students who have graduated.

 - The minor will not be printed on the diploma, but both the degree and minor will be recorded on the student's transcript.

-- A student who has applied for a minor but does not wish to complete the minor must have her/his advisor contact the Office of the Registrar for the minor to be removed prior to completing an Online Application for Graduation.
+- A student who has applied for a minor but does not wish to complete the minor must have their advisor contact the Office of the Registrar for the minor to be removed prior to completing an Online Application for Graduation.
 Minors will be audited with the major and the status will be noted in DegreeWorks.